ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

 This is shown in the sample below:
    {{% image alt="delombok example" src="images/posts/lombok/checkstyle.png" %}}
    {{% image alt="delombok example" src="images/posts/lombok/checkstyle_err.png" %}}
-4. With @AllArgsConstructor referring to multiple same-type parameter, it is easy to accidentally define parameters out of order.
+4. With `@AllArgsConstructor` referring to multiple same-type parameter, it is easy to accidentally define parameters out of order.
 It affects code readability and introduces bugs that can be difficult to trace.

 In my experience I have seen huge complex objects having multiple dependencies.
 Developers tend to use these annotations to escape Sonar checks making it difficult to maintain the code.

+### Logic within application should not depend on the generated code

+It is human nature to try and generalize features when building an application.
+However, these features should **NEVER** depend on the code that Lombok generates. *For instance, consider you create a base feature that uses reflection to create objects.
+The DTOs use @Builder and you use the Lombok generated code in that feature.
+If someone decides to create new DTOs that use @Builder(setterPrefix = "with"), this could be catastrophic in huge, complex applications*.
+Since Lombok provides a lot of flexibility in the way objects are created, we should be equally responsible and use them appropriately.

 ### @SneakyThrows can be evil

 Let's first consider this example:
 ````java
    public interface DataProcessor {